nicercode/2016-02-01-ResBaz/lessons/00-intro/index.md

 ## Expectations

+- we are volunteers
+	- not being paid
+	- we are also learning
+- this bootcamp is not
-- not an R workshop
+	- an R workshop
-- not software engineering
+	- software engineering
-- not going to turn people into crack programmers and solve all their problems
+	- going to turn people into crack programmers and solve all their problems
+- It is
-- tools vs concepts: emphasising concepts
+	- about concepts not tools
 	- brief tour through some useful concepts and ideas that are not widely used in academic programmers
+- no silver bullet
+	- hoping that after two days you'll write perfect code, you won't.
+We **will** show you the key ingredients
+	- after that
+- bootcamp is inclusive
 	- diverse crowd: not everything will appeal to everyone.
 Some material will seem old or new, useful or useless, but bear with us.
+	- there is no dumb question
+	- anti-social behaviour not welcome
+	- everyone has complimentary skills --> use these to help each other

 ## Setup

-- Stickies
+- Sticky notes for help
-- Rstudio
+- Rstudio (check with sticky notes)
 - Internet
 - Etherpad to share notes: [https://etherpad.mozilla.org/SWC-Syd](https://etherpad.mozilla.org/SWC-Syd)
 - Work in pairs
+	- why?
+	- help each other